key-networks/ztncui/README.md

 # ztncui - ZeroTier network controller user interface

-ztncui is a web UI for a standalone [ZeroTier](https://zerotier.com) network controller.
+ztncui is a web user interface for a standalone [ZeroTier](https://zerotier.com) network controller.

-Screenshots can be seen at [key-networks.com](https://key-networks.com).
+Screenshots can be seen at [key-networks.com/ztncui](https://key-networks.com/ztncui).

+## Packages
+Instructions for installing on Linux from RPM or DEB packges are available at [key-networks.com/ztncui](https://key-networks.com/ztncui).

 ## Getting Started